 Blufflands land stewardship interns work hard to maintain and restore native landscapes while learning about ecology, land management and wildlife in extreme northeast Iowa.
 Interns will conduct needed land management and restoration on remnant and reconstructed prairies, woodlands, oak savannas and other natural areas owned or protected by INHF.
 Learn more about the Blufflands land stewardship internship.

-The grant writing intern’s main focus is researching and writing grant proposals to fund land protection.
+The conservation programs intern’s main focus is researching and writing grant proposals to fund land protection.
 A new role for the conservation programs intern is water sampling around Central Iowa.
-They may also write posts for the INHF blog, visit INHF properties and provide other general program support.
+They may also write posts for the INHF blog, visit INHF properties, and provide other general program support.
 There is a certain degree of flexibility outside the internship’s grant writing core, and we encourage candidates to create a personal project they can share with staff at the end of their internship.
 This internship introduces interns to many leading members of Iowa's conservation community.
 Learn more about the conservation programs internship.